 Borrowing money from friends and/or family can be a great way to avoid paying exorbitant amounts of interest when navigating your financial needs in residency, but for most people, this is not an option.
 Even if it is an option, you may not want to be indebted to those in your life as it has the potential to change dynamics between the two parties and lead to relationship damage.

-Some residents opt to find a side gig to begin to pay off educational debt and/or afford day-to-day expenses.
+Some medical residents opt to find a side gig to begin to pay off educational debt and/or afford day-to-day expenses.
 Many programs do not allow residents to pursue secondary employment while in training — or only allow it in later years of residency.
 For those whose programs do allow it, the likelihood of being spread too thin often outweighs the benefits of a relatively small increase in income.

 Personal loans are another option for dealing with the expenses of medical residency, but many banks make them hard to obtain due to residents’ high debt and limited work and credit history.
 Sometimes they require a co-signer on your loan.
 Just like credit cards, personal loans can charge high interest rates that will put you even deeper in debt, but there are personal loan options that may be right for you.